-Fig. 11shows the mean velocity distribution along the flow direction.
-The fluid accelerates in the region of thermal non-equilibrium because the density of air decreases with temperature[9].
+Fig. 11 shows the mean velocity distribution along the flow direction.
+The fluid accelerates in the region of thermal non-equilibrium because the density of air decreases with temperature [7].
 We can Remark that the geometry foams proposed causes a large variation in velocity in comparing our results with other works.
-This variation generate a high gradients inside the bulk porous media, which causes an important heat transfer, see also fig. 9.
+This variation generates a high gradients inside the bulk porous medium, which causes an important heat transfer, see also fig. 9.